bdnorris/DES-340/projects/project05.md

 ### Brief

-After discussing these items with me you should place them as text notes on your InVision board under the heading:
+After discussing these items with me you should place them as a text note on your InVision board under the heading:

 "Project 5: Website Brief"